nsippel/nsippel.github.io/portfolio.md

     <div class="row intro intro-text">
         <div class="col-md-12">
             Here is some of my work.
 All of these sites except Referral Tracker are demonstration models.
 Referral tracker has produced professionally 3 years ago.
 The work that I did since that time is  not for public display.
-I am showing the site images as mini slides.
-Click the white dot indicators to see sections of the site home page.

         </div>
     </div><!-- row -->